-Manhattan's Chelsea has it all – nightlife, art, shopping, and recreation at the piers.
-And, of course, a happening gay scene.
+Manhattan's Chelsea has it all – nightlife, art, shopping, recreation at the piers, and a happening gay scene.
 It's no wonder that those enormous luxury rental buildings have sprung up all over the neighborhood.

 Chelsea stretches from 15th Street to 34th Street (give or take), between the Hudson River and Sixth Avenue.

 Subway: A, C, and E to 14th, 23rd, or 34th sts.; F to 23rd; 1, 2, or 3 to 14th or 34th sts.; 1 to 18th, 23rd, or 28th sts.; L to 14th St.; 7 to 34th St.–Hudson Yards